Table of Contents

 Fulfilling service learning hours in light of other commitments can be challenging.
 It is recommended that students enroll in only 1 service learning course per semester.

-In the HTW 422 semester of enrollment, it is recommended that students enroll in no more than 12 (ideally) or 15 (maximum) credits.
+In the PHP 422 semester of enrollment, it is recommended that students enroll in no more than 12 (ideally) or 15 (maximum) credits.
 Courses will need to be scheduled on days that internship is not planned or late in the afternoon or evening.

 Termination from site

-- Students who are dismissed for reasons of unprofessional conduct will receive a grade of ‘F’ and will not be assigned to another site.
+- Students who are dismissed for reasons of unprofessional conduct will receive a course grade of ‘F’ and will not be assigned to another site.

 - On occasion, sites may not be able to accommodate the student for the full hour requirement.
 In these situations, students will be assigned to another site to complete the service requirement.